Asteroid Tracker

 What makes an asteroid "potentially hazardous"?

-NASA classifies an asteroid as potentially hazardous (PHA) if it is estimated to be larger than roughly 140 metres in diameter and its orbit brings it within 0.05 AU (about 7.5 million km, or 19.5 lunar distances) of Earth's orbit.
-Being classified as potentially hazardous does not mean an impact is imminent — it simply means the object warrants closer monitoring.
+NASA classifies an asteroid as a potentially hazardous asteroid (PHA) if it is estimated to be larger than 140 metres in diameter and its orbit brings it within 0.05 AU - about 7.5 million km, or 19.5 lunar distances - of Earth's orbit.
+Being classified as potentially hazardous does not mean an impact is imminent.
+It means the object warrants closer monitoring.

 Where does this data come from?